 Solutions, Insurance Scorecards

-Of course, if your baby is hungry, there is little time to wrangle with an insurer over payment for a breast pump or a lactation consultant.
+Of course, if your baby is hungry, there is little time to wrangle with an insurer overpayment for a breast pump or a lactation consultant.
 But breastfeeding — and breast pumping — isn’t a luxury lifestyle choice.
 It’s a matter of women’s and children’s health.
-If you encounter roadblocks which impede your ability to take advantage of breastfeeding benefits included in your insurance policy, this guide includes scripts and advice to help consumers navigate a range of situations, or resolve any impasses with their health insurer.
-The National Breastfeeding Center’s Insurance Scorecard can also give plan holders an idea of what they can expect from their carrier.
+If you encounter roadblocks that impede your ability to take advantage of breastfeeding benefits included in your insurance policy, this guide includes scripts and advice to help consumers navigate a range of situations, or resolve any impasses with their health insurer.10 The National Breastfeeding Center’s Insurance Scorecard can also give plan holders an idea of what they can expect from their carrier.11